brianbochicchio/udacity-feedreader/README.md

 ### New Feed Selection Test Suite
 This suite verifies that when a new feed is loaded the content actually changes.

-To validate the test, set the first two URLs in allFeeds to the same URL.
+To validate the test, set the first two URLs in "allFeeds" to the same URL.

 ````
 var allFeeds = [